Most–Híd: History

 In 2010, Most–Híd entered the four-party government of Iveta Radičová, and sought to advance its agenda, including in language rights, citizenship, agriculture and environmental policy.
 The government, however, turned out to be unstable and finally collapsed during October 2011, leading to snap elections.
 After months of steady polling between 6 and 9 percents, the party received 6.89% of the popular vote in the 2012 elections, winning 13 seats.
 As in 2010, SMK-MKP failed to reach the required threshold, leaving Most–Híd as the only parliamentary party representing the interest of the Hungarian minority in Slovakia.

 In the 2014 European elections, Most–Híd came in eighth place nationally, receiving 5.83% of the vote and electing 1 MEP.

 In the 2016 Slovak parliamentary election, Most–Híd received 6.50% of the vote – 11 seats – and joined Fico's Third Cabinet as a coalition partner.

+In the 2019 European election, Most–Híd fell to 2.59% and behind their rival SMK-MKP losing their only MEP.
+A year later in the 2020 parliamentary election, Most–Híd only got 2.05% losing their representation in parliament.

+In 2021 it merged with SMK-MKP into MKÖ-MKS to form Alliance.
+In 2023, a few months before the election, however they left the united party again over a dispute about allowing former OĽaNO MP György Gyimesi on the list.
+They regained their status as a party after Hungarian Christian Democratic Alliance (MKDA-MKDSZ), established in 2004, renamed themselves.
+On 18 May 2023, the Most–Híd party (under the name Most-Híd 2023) announced cooperation with The Blues party.
+On 25 May 2023, the party was officially renamed to Modrí, Most–Híd for the parliamentary election in 2023.